 The Tolkien’s first child was born in November 1917.
-He was named John Francis in honour of the guardian who had looked after the boys.
-In the years that followed, the young family would often visit Fr.
-Francis and sometimes holiday with him.
+He was named John Francis in honor of the guardian who had looked after the boys.
+In the years that followed, the young family would often visit Father Francis and sometimes holiday with him.

 The Birmingham Oratory to this day retains a number of Tolkien artefacts.
 Among them there is a large trunk, brought to England by Mabel on her last trip from South Africa just prior to hearing the news of her husband’s death.

 Today, it is possible to walk around the various Tolkien addresses close by the Oratory.
 They are all but minutes apart.
 While doing so, it is clear that the Oratory is the centre of all those locations.
 This could be said of Tolkien’s Catholic faith: it was the centre of all his life.
 All else came and went, but to the end he remained true to the faith for which he and his mother had suffered much.